seanpm2001/seanpm2001/Remodels/2024/README.md

 Add logos for GOI and CCM
 Major project: LennyOS
-Get /Graphics/ versions of all /Media/ media, and give them better filenames
+Get /Graphics/ versions of all /Media/ media, and give them better filenames Add icons for all social media services used
+Give identity theft a better name, and update the link in the guestbook section with this newly named section Improve Online identity section
 ```

 </details> <!-- End of completed remodel goals section !-->